ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

  - **scorer** (again change this to woever is doing the labeling)
  - additional variables are explained within the myconfig.py file

-:exclamation: AFTER EDITING `myconfig.py`, MAKE SURE TO SAVE A COPY OF THIS FILE UNDER A DIFFERENT NAME: i.e. `myconfig (NETWORKNAME).py` :exclamation:
+:exclamation: :exclamation: :exclamation: AFTER EDITING `myconfig.py`, MAKE SURE TO SAVE A COPY OF THIS FILE: i.e. `myconfig (NETWORKNAME).py` :exclamation: :exclamation: :exclamation:

 ## 1. Selecting data to label:
 In the previously mentioned terminal window, type the following: